-- The -AskipUses command-line argument (Section 30.4) skips checking all method calls to one or more classes. - A stub file (Section 33.5) can override the library's annotations, for one or more methods.
+- The -AskipUses command-line argument (Section 32.4) skips checking all method calls to one or more classes. - A stub file (Section 34.5) can override the library's annotations, for one or more methods. - Don't type-check clients of the method.
+For example, JUnit's assertNotNull() is typically called only in test code; its clients are the tests.
+If you type-check only your main program, then the annotation on assertNotNull() is irrelevant.